SecOpsPete/secure-soho-network/network-security-profile/README.md

 This lab reflects professional-grade SOHO security architecture.
 It combines network segmentation, host-level hardening, threat surface reduction, and responsible monitoring — all within a manageable and replicable home setup.

-> ✅ Ready for use in security portfolio, resume bullet points, and project documentation.